mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

     arista-swtich#
 ```

-One particular note to kepe in mind with this command is that on platforms such
+One particular note to keep in mind with this command is that on platforms such
 as Juniper, where you need to commit the configuration, and transfer the changes
 into the running config, you will need to explicitly pass the argument
 ``commit=True``, otherwise it's going to discard the changes.
 It is always a